This article contains some best practice for hosting Live Streams on The Ambassador Platform.

 During the event, ask questions of your audience and ask them to get involved in the chat.
 Your audience will include ambassadors as well who should help build momentum in the chat and get involved themselves.

 Q&As are a given of any online event - this is where your ambassadors can really shine.
 Ensure that you've allocated enough time for them to get through enough questions and encourage your prospects throughout the session to send in their questions in the chat.
-An admin should keep note of what questions have been sent in the chat to be able to refer to them later, and feel free to send them in the Speakers Chat of your Live Event so that the key people have visibility of those.
+An admin should keep note of what questions have been sent in the chat to be able to refer to them later, and feel free to send them in the Speakers Chat of your Live Stream so that the key people have visibility of those.

 Use your ambassadors' content